iExecBlockchainComputing/documentation-tools/tools/web3mail/methods/sendEmail.md

 receiving email must explicitly authorize you to send them email communications and permission must be granted for the `Web3Mail` tool to use the `protectedData` entity containing their email address.
-This is best done by granting authorization to the Web3Mail whitelist.
+This is best done by granting authorization to the Web3Mail app whitelist `0x781482C39CcE25546583EaC4957Fb7Bf04C277D2` as `authorizedApp`.
 Refer to the [Data Protector `grantAccess`](../../dataProtector/dataProtectorCore/grantAccess.md) documentation for more details.